-There are various reasons why a JMeter script that is working locally fails to run through BlazeMeter.
+There are various reasons why a test script that works on your local machine will fail to run through BlazeMeter.

 The most common causes for this problem fall under these categories:

 - You may not have uploaded all files required to run your test script in BlazeMeter.
 If your test script requires any additional files (CSVs, JARs, etc.), then refer to our guide on Uploading Files & Shared Folders.

 - If you submit your test from CLI (e.g. using the -cloud option), make sure your yml includes a files: section and list all files that are referenced in your script so they will be uploaded to the test.
 See section "Specifying Additional Resource Files" in this article for details on how to do this.

 - You may have uploaded a required file, but your test script still refers to it using a local file path.
 (For example, a CSV Data Set Config element may still refer to a CSV file using a local path.)
 This is likewise explained in our guide on Uploading Files & Shared Folders.

 - You may have uploaded a required file, but the filename referenced in your script is in a different case than the filename of the one uploaded.
 Blazemeter engines run on Linux, which treats filenames as case-sensitive, so Your_File_Name.csv is a different file from your_file_name.csv or Your_File_name.csv.